tanmoysrt/We_r_Titanicx_Aadhaar_Hackathon_Address_Update_Problem/README.md

 ### Tech Stacks Used
 - In frontend, we have used VueJS
 - In backend, we have used Django with python
 * * *
+### Aadhaar APIs Used
+- **Captcha API** > It is used during the eKYC of tenant and landlord to generate captcha.
+- **OTP Generation API** > It is used to handle OTP requests and send OTP to the Aadhaar registered number.
+- **eKYC API** > It is used to authenticate users and fetch their KYC data.
+Also  used to get the landlord's address after consent approval
+* * *
 ### Third Party APIs Used
 - [Google Maps Geocoding APIS](https://developers.google.com/maps/documentation/geocoding/overview) > Used to get longitude and latitude by address